Date: 12 May 2014. After Easter (pot luck idea)

 while you can get the kits for a dime, stock up on a few.
 The

-part you'll want to keep is the tablets that make color.
+part you need to keep is the tablets that make color.
 The rest

 you can chunk into the trash.
 We still are getting rid of